Author: John Mattiacci | Owner Mattiacci Law

 How Documentation Quality Affects Settlement Outcomes

 Documentation quality often matters as much as injury severity.
-Two similar injuries can settle for very different amounts depending on record quality.
+Strong documentation includes:

 - Clear physician opinions linking injuries to the crash